-6. Design choices inherent in the RCG method.
-As is evident from section 4.2, the RCG method offers a number of design choices, which can be exploited to optimize its performance for a specific problem.
-One of the goals of this study is to evaluate these options in the context of minimization of the GP energy, and we will focus on the following choices, which are the most relevant for the Riemannian aspect of the proposed approach:
+6. Design Choices Inherent in the (RCG) Method.
+As is evident from §4.2, the (RCG) method offers a number of design choices which can be exploited to optimize its performance for a specific problem.
+One of the goals of this study is to evaluate these options in the context of minimization of the GP energy, and we will focus on the following choices most relevant for the Riemannian aspect of the proposed approach:

-- (i) Form of the momentum term $\beta_n$ : Fletcher-Reeves (32a) or Polak-Ribière (32b), with the corresponding variants of the RCG method referred to as (RCG)-(FR) and (RCG)-(PR), respectively. - (ii) Form of the vector transport $\mathcal{T}{\eta_u}(\xi_u)$ : Defined via differentiated retraction (34) or using the Riemannian submanifold structure (35), with the corresponding variants of the RCG method referred to as (RCG)-(VtDR) and (RCG)-(VtRS), respectively; in addition, we will also consider the classical conjugate gradient (CG) method without vector transport (i.e., with $\mathcal{T}{\eta_u}(\xi_u) = \xi_u$ ).
+- (i) form of the momentum term β_n : Fletcher-Reeves (32a) or Polak-Ribière (32b), with the corresponding variants of the (RCG) method referred to as (RCG)-(FR) and (RCG)-(PR), respectively; - (ii) form of the vector transport $\mathcal{T}{\eta_u}(\xi_u)$: defined via differentiated retraction (34) or using the Riemannian submanifold structure (35), with the corresponding variants of the (RCG) method referred to as (RCG)-(VtDR) and (RCG)-(VtRS), respectively; in addition, we will also consider the classical conjugate gradients (CG) method without vector transport (i. e. with $\mathcal{T}{\eta_u}(\xi_u) = \xi_u$).

-Combining these different choices yields six distinct variants, i.e., (RCG)-(FR)-(VtDR), (RCG)-(FR)-(VtRS), (RCG)-(FR), (RCG)-(PR)-(VtDR), (RCG)-(PR)-(VtRS), and (RCG)-(PR).
-Evidently, there also exist other design choices, but we will not consider them here, because they are less relevant for the Riemannian aspect of the problem and/or have already been considered elsewhere.
-For example, the choice of the metric X defining the gradient in (13) and the projection in (23)-(24) was extensively analyzed in [30, 29, 57], and here we will exclusively use $X = H_A$ , which was found to be the best choice for minimization of the GP energy in the presence of rotation.
-For the Riemannian operators of retraction and vector transport, we use the $L^2$ metric naturally induced by the spherical manifold defined in (3).
+Combining these different choices yields already six distinct variants, i. e.
+(RCG)-(FR)-(VtDR), (RCG)-(FR)-(VtRS), (RCG)-(FR), (RCG)-(PR)-(VtDR), (RCG)-(PR)-(VtRS) and (RCG)-(PR).
+Evidently, there also exist other design choices which, however, will not be considered here, because they are less relevant for the Riemannian aspect of the problem and/or have already been considered elsewhere before.
+For example, the choice of the metric X defining the gradient in (13) and the projection in (23)-(24) was extensively analyzed in [30, 29, 57], and here we will exclusively use $X = H_A$ which was found to be the best choice for minimization of the GP energy in the presence of rotation.
+For the Riemannian operators of retraction and vector transport we use the L^2 metric naturally induced by the spherical manifold defined in (3).